Optimized Estate Plan for Doctors

 Above, you can see the different perils you face during your career.
 Then, some thoughts about mitigation.

-Let’s walk through the stages and see what steps you need to consider.
+Let’s walk through the stages and see what steps you must consider.

 Asset Protection Strategies for Early Career